 California Government Code Section 65588 requires that local governments review the effectiveness of the Housing Element goals, policies, and related actions to meet the community's special housing needs.
+Special housing needs populations include the elderly/seniors; persons with disabilities, including persons with developmental disabilities; large households; female headed households; farmworkers; and persons experiencing homelessness.
 As shown in the Review of Previous 2019-2024 Housing Element Programs matrix (Table 7-3), the County worked diligently to continuously promote housing for special-needs groups in a variety of ways.
 Some of these accomplishments are highlighted here:

-- Continued to enforce the Uniform Building Code and ensure that Americans with Disability Act (ADA) accessibility was prioritized in construction projects. - Updated the Zoning Ordinance in 2012 and 2005 to allow accessory dwelling units (ADUs), in accordance with state law. - Continued to support applications for farmworker housing.
-The County will also provide assistance in the form of reduced development standards were feasible and will consider, where appropriate, fee reductions and priority processing for farmworker housing. - The County will provide financial assistance, as budget allows, on an annual basis for homeless assistance programs and shelters, as well as continue to encourage private contributions to local homeless assistance programs.
+- Elderly/Seniors and Persons with disabilities: Continued to enforce the Uniform Building Code and ensure that Americans with Disability Act (ADA) accessibility was prioritized in construction projects. - Updated the Zoning Ordinance in 2012 and 2005 to allow accessory dwelling units (ADUs), in accordance with state law. - Farmworker housing: Continued to support applications for farmworker housing.
+The County will also provide assistance in the form of reduced development standards where feasible and will consider, where appropriate, fee reductions and priority processing for farmworker housing. - Persons experiencing homelessness: The County will provide financial assistance, as budget allows, on an annual basis for homeless assistance programs and shelters, as well as continue to encourage private contributions to local homeless assistance programs.